jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 {% import 'post-macros.html' as macros %}

 Discrete event simulation (DES) is a methodology for modelling dynamic systems as a sequence of events in time.
-DES is widely used where analytical solutions are difficult (see wikipedia article).
-In this note I am focussing on its use in modelling computer systems and I want to outline how it is very simple to implement provided special care is taken to maintain particular properties of the simulation.
+There are plenty of places to read about DES, but in this note I want to outline how it works and can be simply implement, recognising several subtulties.
+DES is widely used in different areas where analytical solutions are difficult.
+I am focussing on its use in modelling clocked computer systems.

 In a DES, each event is scheduled to occur at a particular point in time and represents a change in the state of the system and the possible generation of